-Bloody Cranesbill has masses of beautiful fuchsia cup-shaped flowers with white eyes at the ends of the stems from late spring to mid summer, which are most effective when planted in groupings.
+White Cranesbill has masses of beautiful white flowers at the ends of the stems from late spring to mid summer, which are most effective when planted in groupings.
 Its deeply cut lobed palmate leaves are dark green in color.
 As an added bonus, the foliage turns a gorgeous dark red in the fall.